CloudLabs-MOC/CloudLabs-SEED/Network Security/BGP and Attacks/BGP-and-Attacks.md

 map can be accessed from this URL:http://localhost:8080/map.html.
 See Figure 1.
 Users can interact with this map, such as getting a terminal from any of the container, disabling BGP sessions (see Figure 2).
 Users can also set filters to visualize network traffic.
-The syntax of the filter is the same as that in tcpdump; actually, the filter is directly fed into thetcpdumpprogram running on all nodes.
+The syntax of the filter is the same as that in tcp dump; actually, the filter is directly fed into the tcp dump program running on all nodes.

 ### 2.2 Modifying the BGP Configuration File